mahdiwf/forecastIDX/README.md

 2) Seasonality: Interestingly, it seems there is seasonality every 2.5-3 years.
 For example:
  * end of 2017 to 2020 (3+12+12 = 27 months)
  * early 2020 to mid 2022 (9+12+6 = 27 months)
 3) Residuals: the index price is susceptible to random shocks and noise.
 Of course, this is the stock market.
+I shows big dip in 2020 (pandemic).

 Model diagnostics